zackperdue/vibe/README.md

 ### Modules and Require

-Vibe supports a module system with the `require` statement to import code from other files:
+Vibe supports a module system with the `require` statement to include code from other files:

 ```ruby
 # In math_utils.vi